 “Made you a part of-, you’ve delivered clones hundreds of times before!”
 Muturangi said.

-“It’s still not a human being, it’s a soulless biological machine!”
-Muturangi said, “It’s a piece of meat, just like the ones we send out to all the cannibal joints.
+“It’s still not a human being, it’s a machine made of meat, no soul!
+No humanity!
+No parents!”
+Muturangi said, “It’s a piece of meat just like the ones we send out to all the cannibal joints.
 Tell me how it’s different?”